ayturulyumer/ayturulyumer/README.md

 #  About Me:
 I’m Ayti - nope, it’s not a tribute to my coding skills, just a nickname that’s been with me since childhood.
 Who knew it would end up being so fitting?
 I love building things that make people’s lives easier — whether it’s automating boring tasks or creating tools that simplify the everyday.

-I’m especially drawn to SaaS — some of my projects are startup attempts where I test ideas, learn fast, and see what sticks.
+Some of my projects are startup attempts where I test ideas, learn fast, and see what sticks.

 **Here are some of the projects I’ve built recently:**